 Paloma

-The Paloma is the cocktail to stop you from ever ordering a Margarita again!
+The Paloma is the tropical cocktail that could stop you from ever ordering a Margarita again!
 Tequila, lime, and fresh grapefruit create a bright and bittersweet drink that is best enjoyed with a salt-rimmed glass.

 History of the Paloma